 1 Can be too Simplistic

-While ease-of-use is one of the biggest advantages of Golang, it can also turn into a drawback.
-Since it’s easy and simple, it lacks versatility and high-level functionality.
+Since Golang is simple and easy to use, it lacks versatility and high-level functionality.
 On the other hand, some of the most popular languages in the market are proud of being complex.
 For example, languages like Haskell and Swift have a strong following because they’re complex to learn and allows coders to achieve a wide range of clever results.

 2 Still too Young